wlsf82/protractor-components-and-page-objects/README.md

 # Protractor Components and Page Objects

-This sample project intends to demonstrate an architecture proposal for writing graphical user interface (GUI) tests with [Protractor](http://www.protractortest.org/#/) using a concept of Page Objectes composed by Components.
+This sample project intends to demonstrate an architecture proposal for writing graphical user interface (GUI) tests with [Protractor](http://www.protractortest.org/#/) using a concept of Page Objects composed by Components.

 ## The inspiration